Directory & Mailing List Publishing Business License in Dubai: Cost and Requirements

 Operators must comply with the UAE's data protection framework, including Federal Decree-Law No. 45 of 2021 on the Protection of Personal Data (PDPL).
 Any directory or mailing list containing personal data of UAE residents must be processed in accordance with consent and purpose limitation principles.
 Businesses handling cross-border data transfers should also assess applicable international data agreements.

-Annual licence renewal is required, and businesses must maintain a registered address within the free zone throughout the licence term.
+Annual license renewal is required, and businesses must maintain a registered address within the free zone throughout the license term.
 Financial records must be kept in accordance with UAE commercial law, and larger entities may be subject to audit requirements under the UAE Corporate Tax Law.

 Market Opportunity and Margins